ttruo018/rshell/README.md

 * Can only redirect each input and output to one file.
 * Pressing Control-C will take you back to the first Rshell, even if you are running an Rshell within an Rshell
+* When using `cd PATH`, if PATH is to a directory that you don't have access to, you can still go into that directory, although you can't do anything when inside.

 ###ls
 * running `-l` and `-R` in any combination on a folder